MantaRaRa/OLAP-Data-Warehouse/README.md

 Select `Data storage and processing`, than click Modify

 Once your done installing, open the solutions located in their respective folder.
-You will have to reroute all
+You will have to reroute all the DataBase connections:

+In the Solution Explorer double click the Connection Managers and direct it to your localhost by typing a Period `.` in the `Server Name` field, below that in
+`connect to a database` click the dropdown menu and locate the database, do this for all 3 databases.

 </details>